briandorsey/wavref/content/chunk/smpl.md

 +++
 title = "smpl"
 weight = 68
-description = "Information needed to use a WAVE as a sampling instrument."
+description = "Information needed for use as a sampling instrument."

 [taxonomies]
 spec=["RIFF1994"]